crisarenas/Heartbeat_Classification/README.md

 ![](images/transcription_diagram.jpg)

+# Considerations:
-# Unbalanced classes problem:
+## Unbalanced classes problem:
 As seen in the picture below, the different classes are not balanced.

 ![Unbalanced classes](images/balance.png)
 In order to fix this problem, we can perform a class weight but, would it really make sense?

 In the one hand, if we weight the classes, we are saying that the probability of having an abnormal heartbeat is the same from having a healthy heart, which is not true.
-We would find more false negative (normal beats classified as abnormal beats).
+We would find more normal beats classified as abnormal beats.

-On the other hand, if we don't weight the classes whenever the NN is confused, it will diagnose a normal beat since its propability is bigger. we would find false positive (abnormal beats classfied as normal beats).
+On the other hand, if we don't weight the classes, whenever the NN is confused, it will diagnose a normal beat since its propability is bigger.
+We would find more abnormal beats classfied as normal beats.

-Since in this case it is preferable to find false negatives instead of false positives, we will not weight the classes.
+We should have this in mind, because if we don't weight the classes, we are being honest with reality, but also, the risk of not finding an abnormal beat is bigger.

+## Artifacts:
+In order to make better predictions, we have not included to artifact sounds( friction with clothes for example) in our model.

+So please, be aware of this before you upload your audio file.
+If it is too noisy, your diagnose won't be good.

 # Want to test your heart?
 * Go to the folder `inputsound/my_set/` and upload your .wav audios.